machitgarha/machitgarha/README.md

 Living without Linux *for me* is like not living with one hand (well, the remaining one is, obviously, Git).
 Well, I have to mention I use Fedora Linux, and I love it: Stability while being up-to-date.
 I've been running it for nearly three years without even thinking a re-installation is needed.

 Last but not least, I'm proudly an Iranian and a Muslim.
+I'm interested in Islamic topics, being

-## Things I Refuse to Work With
+## Q&A From Myself!

-- **Windows:** I don't want to say aloud to Microsoft what is being done on my system.
-Yes, privacy matters.
-Updating is a mess there.
-PowerShell or even WSL2 is not comparable to Bash.
-Sometimes even I prefer Gnome UX against Windows's.
-And let's face the facts: I've addicted to my system, and there is little thing I cannot do here (if any).
+- **What are the things I refuse to work with and why?**

-- **Ubuntu:** Not that unusable, but it was really unstable in my experience.
-I had problems with AppArmor that the system didn't even boot, for example.
+  Windows first and foremost.
+[Privacy matters](https://www.reddit.com/r/linux/comments/jm16vx/why_is_securityprivacy_important_to_you/).

-- **NVIDIA:** Not a new trend among Linux users.
-If you're not aware, just search the web.
+  NVIDIA next.
+Please don't ask an obvious question. ;)

 ## Find Me